Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 Bone Marrow Biopsy

-Done to see whether the lymphoma penetrated the marrow.
+Done to determine whether lymphoma has spread to the bone marrow.

 Hodgkin Lymphoma Treatment Image